 *No aspect of this advertisement has been approved by the Supreme Court of New Jersey or the American Bar Association.
 A description of the standard or methodology used by Super Lawyers can be found here.

 Arla D. Cahill is a Partner in the Firm’s Litigation, Education Law (Chair) and Special Needs (Co-Chair) Practice Groups.
-Recognized by New Jersey Super Lawyers as a “Rising Star” in Business Litigation (2006-2009) and as a Super Lawyer in 2022*, Arla has represented clients in diverse industries in all aspects of complex commercial litigation and business counseling.
+Recognized by New Jersey Super Lawyers as a “Rising Star” in Business Litigation (2006-2009) and as a Super Lawyer in 2022 and 2023*, Arla has represented clients in diverse industries in all aspects of complex commercial litigation and business counseling.
 Arla’s business law practice includes employment, contracts, banking, shareholder disputes, enforcement of noncompete agreements, and estate and trust litigation.
 Arla also has more than fifteen years’ experience successfully representing private lenders and banks in complex, multimillion-dollar commercial foreclosures.

 In addition to her recognition in and out of the courtroom handling complex litigation cases, Arla has a passion for helping families and Chairs the Firm’s Education Law Practice and Co-Chairs its Special Needs Practice.
 As a seasoned litigator for over 24 years and a former school board attorney and charter school board member, Arla has gained unique insight into the public education system.
 She understands the challenges facing parents in the areas of Special Education, Harassment, Intimidation & Bullying (HIB), student discipline, residency disputes, and religious exemption, among other education issues.
 Arla’s special needs practice also includes guardianship proceedings.